UW-Python-Cert-Web-Dev/Echo-Socket/README.md

 ### Your Task

-In our class repository, there is a folder resources/session01.

-Inside that folder, you should find:
+In this repository you will find:

 * A file tasks.txt that contains these instructions
 * A skeleton for your server in echo_server.py